TradeWithSouvik/options-strategy-builder/README.md

   * **daysToExpiry** is the days remaining for expiry.
 0 would mean expiry day. and 1 would mean a day before expiry
   * **script** is the script you want to backtest on.
 For now we support "NIFTY" and "BANKNIFTY" as valid script value
   * **tradeFunction** is the function which will define all the trade decisions taken intraday
-  * **intermediateCallbackFunction** is the function which update you on all the test results as the backtesting is being performed
+  * **intermediateCallbackFunction** is the function sends update as the backtesting is being performed

 **4. Define tradeFunction**